scttfrdmn/pctl/docs/PERSONAS.md

    - Measure impact on persona's goals

 3. **Does it reduce complexity?**
-   - pctl exists to simplify ParallelCluster
+   - petal exists to simplify ParallelCluster
    - Features should reduce user effort, not add
    - When in doubt, prioritize simplicity